 Federal University of Paraná

-Helena Cristina da Silva de Assis graduated with a degree in Veterinary Medicine from the Federal University of Paraná, where she also earned a Master’s degree in Veterinary Sciences.
-She obtained her PhD in Natural Sciences from the Technical University of Berlin, Germany, and later completed a postdoctoral fellowship in Environmental Genomics at the University of Ottawa, Canada.
+Helena Cristina da Silva de Assis graduated with a degree in Veterinary Medicine from the Federal University of Paraná, where she also earned a master’s degree in Veterinary Sciences.
+She obtained her Ph.D. in Natural Sciences from the Technical University of Berlin, Germany, and later completed a postdoctoral fellowship in Environmental Genomics at the University of Ottawa, Canada.
 Helena is a retired Full Professor from the Department of Pharmacology at the Federal University of Paraná and currently serves as a senior professor in the postgraduate programs in Pharmacology and Ecology and Conservation.
-She holds a Productivity Scholarship (PQ1B / CNPq) and conducts research in the fields of ecotoxicology, biomarkers, biomonitoring, cyanotoxins, and phytoremediation.
-Additionally, she is a reviewer for several national and international scientific journals and evaluates research projects for CAPES, CNPq, and various State Foundations.
-She is a co-founder of One Health-nano and Eco Consultancy and has been a researcher at the Institute of Science and Technology of Aquatic Toxicology (INCT-TA).
-She served as President of the Latin American Society of Chemistry and Environmental Toxicology (SETAC LA) from 2017 to 2018 and later became the President of the SETAC World Council (2020–2021), making history as the first Latin American representative to hold this position.
+She holds a Productivity Scholarship (PQ1B / CNPq) and conducts research in the fields of ecotoxicology, biomarkers, biomonitoring, cyanotoxins and phytoremediation.
+Additionally, she is a reviewer for several national and international scientific journals and evaluates research projects for CAPES, CNPq and various state foundations.
+She is a co-founder of One Health-Nano and Eco Consultancy and has been a researcher at the Institute of Science and Technology of Aquatic Toxicology (INCT-TA).
+She served as President of the SETAC Latin America (2017–2018) and later became President of the SETAC World Council (2020–2021), making history as the first Latin American representative to hold this position.
 She is also a member of the SETAC Advisory Panel on Chemicals Management, supporting SETAC’s representation on the United Nations Environment Programme (UNEP) Open-Ended Working Group.

 University of Amsterdam